 Fixed RAIN RFID tracking enables a broad range of applications within hospital environments.
-In this blog, we evaluated the performance of the A5060 and A5010 antennas in overhead configurations designed for patient and staff movement tracking.
+In this blog, we evaluated the performance of the A5060 and A5010 antennas in overhead configurations designed for tracking patient and staff movement.
+While this specific configuration testing set up is for people tracking, it can also be used to track assets.

 Blogs